Table of contents:

 Be flexible!

-The less you depend on certain dates, the higher the probability that you can snag a flight bargain.
-Tip: Flight booking sites like Checkfelix and Momondo allow you to set the arrival and departure dates separately.
-This allows you to experiment well with different dates.
-Returning on Tuesday instead of Monday could save you over 100 euros, for example!
-Tip: You can also "watch flights" and then get a notification as soon as the corresponding flight becomes significantly cheaper.
+The less you’re tied to specific dates, the higher your chances of scoring a flight deal.
+Tip: Booking sites like Checkfelix and Momondo allow you to set outbound and return days independently.
+This lets you play with different dates.
+For example, flying home on a Tuesday instead of a Monday could save you over 100 euros!
+Tip: You can also "watch" flights and get notified as soon as the price drops significantly.

-Think about how many stopovers you're willing to accept
+Consider how many layovers you’re willing to accept

-If you start looking for good flight deals early, you can then strike when you see an attractive offer.
-If you want to book at the last minute, then you are dependent on - probably more expensive - remaining seats.
+If you start looking for good flight deals early on, you can jump on an attractive offer when you see one.
+If you want to book last minute, you'll be reliant on possibly more expensive leftover seats.

 Tokyo HANEDA (HND) or Tokyo NARITA (NRT)?

-Tokyo Narita is the main airport in Tokyo.
-Flight deals there are usually cheaper than to Tokyo Haneda.
-But it's worth considering both airports when searching for flights.
+Tokyo Narita is Tokyo's main airport.
+Usually, flight offers are cheaper there than to Tokyo Haneda.
+It's worth checking both airports when searching for flights.

 My experience: